mpaperno/TJoy/README.md

   * `Toggle`, `Connect` or `Disconnect` a specific device.
   * `Reset` all the device controls to neutral/default values (center axes, release buttons, etc).
   * `Refresh Report` to manually request a position state report (see States).
   * `Force Unplug` a gamepad device.
-If it happens that a virtual gamepad doesn't get properly removed/freed (either by _TJoy_ itsself or another application) this is a way to force its removal and will allow _TJoy_ (or another application) to use that device again.
+If it happens that a virtual gamepad doesn't get properly removed/freed (either by _TJoy_ itself or another application) this is a way to force its removal and will allow _TJoy_ (or another application) to use that device again.
 * `Set Slider Position` - Sets any TP slider(s) which are connected to the specified VJD and axis/POV to a specified position (0-100).
   This is intended to compensate for the lack of any built-in way in Touch Portal to visually set a slider position to reflect some value.